-You have a big filling that needs replacement.
-Do you have to get a full crown?
-Not necessarily.
-A more conservative option, inlays and onlays fit into a tooth similarly to a filling, yet they are milled restorations, much like a crown.
-The bumps on top of a tooth are called cusps.
-Inlays fit between cusps, while onlays fit over one or more cusps.
-Inlays and onlays allow a patient to retain more natural tooth structure, which is always best.
+You have a very large filling that needs to be replaced…does that mean you need to get a dental crown?
+Not anymore!
+Inlays and onlays are a more conservative option that fit into damaged teeth similarly to a filling, but they are rigid restorations like a crown.
+Inlays fit in between the cusps (a tooth’s biting surfaces) to repair the interior of the tooth, while onlays fit over one or more cusps.
+These “partial crowns” allow a patient to retain more of their natural tooth structure, which helps the repaired tooth last much longer.

-At the second appointment, we will remove your temporary and permanently cement your final inlay or onlay into position.
-After polishing and modifying the restoration as necessary to ensure proper bite alignment, you'll enjoy your stronger, healthier smile for years to come.
+When you return to our dental office, Dr. Metzger will remove your temporary and cement your final inlay or onlay into place.
+After a quick polish and modifying the restoration as necessary to ensure an aligned bite, you’ll be ready to go, and you'll enjoy a stronger, healthier smile for years to come.